Compiled Master Game Guide

 Note: More competitive players can take turns placing all of their markers.
 To do this, roll the 20-sided die.
 The high roller places all of his order markers first; then the player to the left places all of his order markers; and so on, until all order markers have been placed.

-Example 3 shows where you and your opponent place your Order Markers.
+Example 3 shows how you and your opponent might place your Order Markers.

 EXAMPLE 3EXAMPLE 3: You Place Your Order Markers